 In the event of a methane gas leak, a refuge chamber is no longer safe for operation due to its electrical componentry being at risk of causing an explosion.
 MineARC’s Methane Shut Off Systems for tunnelling is a manually activated electromechanical system that will isolate all electrical components and will prevent the UPS back up from restarting them.
 The MSOS unit will fundamentally shut down the refuge chamber and automatically seal the battery box.

 Utilising a closed-loop compressed air system, once MSOS is activated, compressed air flows from the cylinders inside the chamber through an actuating cylinder.
-This cylinder, mounted on the interior face of the battery box cover plate, closes a knife gate valve which seals the battery box.
+This cylinder, mounted on the interior face of the battery box cover plate, closes a knife gate valve that seals the battery box.
 Once the battery box is cleared of any potentially explosive gases such as methane from the local atmosphere and hydrogen from charging batteries, a separate airline supplied from the same cylinders purges air through a gland in the rear bulkhead; pressurising the battery box to a level higher than the surroundings and reducing the risk of contamination ingress.

-Once the traces of methane have cleared and re-entry into the tunnel is safe, the refuge chambers can be returned to service by ensuring that both emergency MSOS buttons have been reset.
+Once the traces of methane have cleared, and re-entry into the tunnel is safe, the refuge chambers can be returned to service by ensuring that both emergency MSOS buttons have been reset.